caxwel/crypticgen/README.md

  1. Install dependencies.
  2. Initialize the crypticgen database
  3. Use the migration file to create the sentences table
- 4. Seed the table with some ready-to-go weirdness
+ 4. Seed the table with some ready-to-go weirdness if you want
+ 5. Check out the front end via `yarn start`

 ## API Endpoints
 ### Generate a new sentence object: